Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 Two claims guide this presentation:

 - writing is not inherently linear
-- signed languages need durable plane-based writing if they are to gain the same kind of readable, writable, editable, and searchable infrastructure that line-based languages have long had
+- signed languages need writable forms of their own if they are to gain the same kind of readable, writable, editable, and searchable text work that line-based languages have long had

-The point-line-plane framework is offered here as an analytic lens for writing geometry, not as an exhaustive taxonomy of all scripts.
+The point-line-plane framework is offered here as a simple lens for how writing uses space, not as an exhaustive taxonomy of all scripts.

-## Writing as geometry
+## Writing and space

-One useful way to think about writing systems is geometric.
+One useful way to think about writing systems is to ask how they use space.

 They tend to organize language in three broad ways: